IBM-Cloud/DevOps-Services-Docs/docs/startproject/index.md

 5. When you are prompted for credentials, enter your IBM id and password.

-6. Start the project creation process by entering one of these commands:
-  * If you want to specify the options for your project, enter `bl create` and then follow the prompts on the command line.
+6. Start the project creation process by entering `bl create` and then follow the prompts on the command line.
-  * If you want to create a project that uses all of the default options, enter `bl create -q`.

-7. If you are creating a project from scratch or from code that is on your computer, select a repo.
-  * To create a Git repo that is hosted on Bluemix, enter `1`.
+ If you are creating a project from scratch or from code that is on your computer, a Git repo that is hosted on Bluemix will be created for your code.
-  * To create a GitHub repo for your code, enter `2`.
-When you are prompted, authorize your GitHub account with the bl command-line interface.
-  * To create a GitHub Enterprise repo for your code, enter `3`.
-When you are prompted, authorize your GitHub Enterprise account with the bl-command line interface.

- If you are creating a project and already have code in a GitHub repo, you are prompted to authenticate with your GitHub user name and password.
+ If you are creating a project and already have code in a Git repo, you are prompted if you would like to fork the repo for your new project.

-After you define all of your project details, the Bluemix Live Sync command-line interface creates a DevOps Services project, sets up and populates the repo that your selected, and deploys the code to bluemix.
+After you define all of your project details, the Bluemix Live Sync command-line interface creates a DevOps Services project, sets up and populates the repo, and deploys the code to bluemix.

 For more information about the bl command line, see [bl commands](https://www.ng.bluemix.net/docs/cli/bl_cli.html)